radar/ryanbigg.com/_posts/2010-12-25-ubuntu-ruby-rvm-rails-and-you.markdown

 A couple of these packages we've already installed, such as `git-core` and `curl`.
 They won't be re-installed again.

 These packages will lessen the pain when we're working with Ruby.
 For example, the `libssl-dev` package will make OpenSSL support in Ruby work, `libsqlite3-0` and `libsqlite3-dev` are required for the `sqlite3-ruby` gem and the `libxml2-dev` and `libxslt-dev` packages are required for the `nokogiri` gem.
-Let's install all these packages now using this command written all on a single line:
+Let's install all these packages now using this command:

     sudo aptitude install build-essential bison openssl libreadline6 libreadline6-dev curl git-core zlib1g zlib1g-dev libssl-dev libyaml-dev libsqlite3-0 libsqlite3-dev sqlite3 libxml2-dev libxslt-dev autoconf

+<strong>This command *must* be written on a single line, otherwise some of the packages will not install.</strong>

 Now our Ruby lives will be as painless as possible.